C4 spinal cord injuries make up about 15.3% of all spinal cord injuries, making them the most common level of injury.

 Changes in Body Composition

-When physical activity is drastically reduced due to paralysis, significant changes in body composition can occur.
+When physical activity is drastically reduced due to paralysis or severe weakness, significant changes in body composition can occur.

 A sedentary lifestyle can result in poor circulation, slowed metabolic rate, reduced bone density, and muscle atrophy.